An introduction to axions and their detection: Solar axion experiments

 The spectral distribution of ABC solar axions is shown on the right of Figure~\ref{fig:axion_flux}.
 Although the relative strength of ABC and Primakoff fluxes depends on the particular values of the $g_{ae}$ and $\gagamma$ couplings, and therefore on the details of the axion model being considered, for non-hadronic models the ABC flux tends to dominate.
 Although all processes contribute substantially, free-free processes (bremsstrahlung) constitute the most important component, and are responsible for the fact that ABC axions are of somewhat lower energies than Primakoff axions, with a spectral maximum around $\sim$1~keV.
-This is because the axio-bremsstrahlung cross-section increases for lower energies and, in the hot solar core, electrons are more abundant that photons, and their energies are high with respect to atomic orbitals.
+This is because the axio-bremsstrahlung cross-section increases for lower energies and, in the hot solar core, electrons are more abundant than photons, and their energies are high with respect to atomic orbitals.
 In addition, the axio-deexcitation process is responsible for the presence of several narrow peaks, each one associated with different atomic transitions of the species present in the solar core.
 These two features would be of crucial importance in the case of a positive detection to confirm an axion discovery.

-Despite of the above, due to the fact that $g_{ae}$ is more strongly bounded from astrophysical considerations than $\gagamma$ (see section \ref{sec:astro}) the sensitivity of experiments to ABC axions has not been sufficient so far to reach and study unconstrained values of $g_{ae}$.
-This may change with the next generation of solar axion helioscopes, like IAXO, that will enjoy sensitivity to values down to $g_{ae} \sim 10^{-13}$, as will be commented later on.
+In spite of the above, due to the fact that $g_{ae}$ is more strongly bounded from astrophysical considerations than $\gagamma$ (see section \ref{sec:astro}) the sensitivity of experiments to ABC axions has not been sufficient so far to reach and study unconstrained values of $g_{ae}$.
+This may change with the next generation of solar axion helioscopes, like IAXO, that will enjoy sensitivity to values down to $g_{ae} \sim 10^{-13}$, as will be commented in section~\ref{sec:solar}.

 For the sake of completeness, we should mention that the existence of axion-nucleon couplings $g_{aN}$ also allows for additional mechanisms of axion production in the Sun.
 These emissions are mono-energetic and are associated with particular nuclear reactions in the solar core.
 Some examples of the emissions that have been searched for experimentally are: 14.4 keV axions emitted in the M1 transition of Fe-57 nuclei, MeV axions from $^7$Li and D($p,\gamma$)$^3$He nuclear transitions or Tm$^{169}$ (see~\cite{Irastorza:2018dyq} for details and references).